A view of a person kneeling in a Canadian vineyard

 Le Vieux Pin

-It’s time to raise a glass and toast Canada’s sustainable-wine programs.
+Raise a glass to Canada’s sustainable-wine programs.

 Over the past couple of years, a new logo has appeared on the labels of many Canadian wines.
 In British Columbia, it’s a triangle; in Ontario, a small green leaf.
 But regardless of the design, the message is the same: The wine in question is “certified sustainable” from the vineyard to your glass.
 And, sure, that sounds great, but what does it actually mean?